 - Offers of donations need to meet the collection criteria and cannot be accepted without prior arrangement with the Collection Development Team.

 - Second-hand material will not be accepted, except for items of historic significance and titles in foreign languages.

 - Donations, once added to the collection, are managed like all other material and are subject to the same conditions of loan, use and retention.

 - Donations that do not meet the collection criteria will be disposed of at the library's discretion and will not be returned to the donor.

 Public Internet Access

-- Each library site will have at least one public internet terminal and customers may print on a charge per page basis.
+- Each library site will have at least one public internet computer and customers may print on a charge per page basis.

-- Customers will be able to surf the World Wide Web (www) and read and send email, if they use www email on selected terminals located throughout the library network on a charge per use basis.
+- Customers will be able to access the Internet and read and send email on computers located at each library, on a charge per use basis.

 - To access subscription databases customers must be registered members of Wellington City Libraries.
 Agent card holders may not access the databases.

-- All customers must sign an acceptable use statement (agreeing not to access material that is unacceptable, such as pornography, nor to use it to harass people via email or conduct any illegal business) before purchasing an internet session.
+- All customers must agree to an acceptable use statement (agreeing not to access material that is unacceptable, such as pornography, nor to use it to harass people via email or conduct any illegal business, nor copy licensed or copyrighted software, or gain access to a resource to which the user is not entitled) before commencing each internet session.
 Wellington City Libraries will not take responsibility for the material accessed.
-In the event of unacceptable material being accessed, that customer's access to library services may be withdrawn for a period to be determined by the Manager, Libraries.
+In the event of unacceptable material being accessed, that customer's access to library services may be withdrawn for a period to be determined by the Manager, Libraries and Community Spaces.